Honeywell Interview Questions & Reviews

 Very Easy Interview

-I applied through a recruiter and the process took 2 months - interviewed at Honeywell.
+I applied online and the process took 2 weeks - interviewed at Honeywell in March 2014.

-I applied through college or university and the process took a day - interviewed at Honeywell in February 2014.
+I applied through a staffing agency and the process took a day - interviewed at Honeywell in May 2014.

 Interviewed at Honeywell